lutsen/lagan/README.md

 To do
 -----

-- Turn property templates in to separate dependencies (but how to install them outside the vendor directory?)
+- Turn property templates in to separate dependencies (But how to install them outside the vendor directory?
+With a custom installer? https://getcomposer.org/doc/articles/custom-installers.md)
 - Add proper PHPDocumentor inline code documentation